-As provided in Public Act 19-25, until December 31, 2021, ePer Conn.
-Gen. Stat. §31-49f, employees of the CT Paid Leave Authority are considered state employees only for the purposes of group welfare benefits and retirement, including but not limited to those provided under chapter 66 of the general statutes and sections 5-257 and 5-259 of the general statutes.
-Until that date, all employees of Authority are at will employees, which mean that either the employee or the Authority may terminate the employment relationship at any time and for any reason, with or without cause.
+Per Conn.
+Gen. Stat. §31-49f, employees of the CT Paid Leave Authority are considered state employees for the purposes of group welfare benefits and retirement, including but not limited to those provided under chapter 66 of the general statutes and sections 5-257 and 5-259 of the general statutes.

-On and after January 1, 2022, the employees of the authority shall be considered state employees for the purposes of section 5-270 to 5-280, inclusive, of the general statutes.
-To the extent such employeesFor employees of the Authority who are performing jobs which would normally be within a current executive branch bargaining unit, such jobs shall be added to the unit descriptions of such bargaining units and employees in those jobs shall be deemed part of such units.
-Thereafter, tThe applicable collective bargaining agreement(s) shall supersede the terms and conditions of this Authority Handbook for such employees except for such terms and conditions of employment the agreement(s) do not specifically address.
+For employees of the Authority who are performing jobs which would normally be within a current executive branch bargaining unit, such jobs shall be added to the unit descriptions of such bargaining units and employees in those jobs shall be deemed part of such units.
+The applicable collective bargaining agreement(s) shall supersede the terms and conditions of this Authority Handbook for such employees except for such terms and conditions of employment the agreement(s) do not specifically address.

-Managerial employees and other employees not covered by a collective bargaining agreement shall be exempt from the classified service. -These employees are at-will employees, which means that either the employee or the Authority may terminate the employment relationship at any time and for any reason, with or without cause.
+Managerial employees and other employees not covered by a collective bargaining agreement shall be exempt from the classified service.
+These employees are at-will employees, which means that either the employee or the Authority may terminate the employment relationship at any time and for any reason, with or without cause.